Border-Walwa Football Netball Club

-The Border-Walwa Football Netball Club is an Australian rules football and netball club founded in 1960 in Walwa, Victoria.
-Its teams compete in the Upper Murray Football Netball League.
+The Border-Walwa Football Netball Club was an Australian rules football and netball club founded in 1960 in Walwa, Victoria and its teams use to compete in the Upper Murray Football Netball League.

 History

-Based in Walwa, heart of the scenic Upper Murray, in North East Victoria, the Border Walwa Football Netball Club is a proud, grassroots Football and Netball Club.
-The club has been kicking footballs for over 119 years.
+Based in Walwa, heart of the scenic Upper Murray, in North East Victoria, the Border Walwa Football Netball Club was a proud, grassroots Football and Netball Club.
+All up the combined club's have been kicking footballs since 1898.

 Walwa FC (1898-1960) "Tigers"

 In 1898 the Walwa Football Club was based in Walwa, Victoria, playing their home games from the Walwa Recreation Reserve.
 The club competed in the Upper Murray Football League from 1898 to 1960, with the only exception being while the league was in recess (1916-1917, & 1941-1944).
 Walwa won 15 senior premierships & also were 11 time runners-up competing in 26 grand finals during that time.

 Border United FC (1950-1960) "Hoppers"

 In 1950 the Border United Football Club was based in Jingellic, New South Wales, playing their home games from the Jingellic Cricket Ground.
 The club competed in the Upper Murray Football League from 1950 to 1960.
 Border United never won a senior premiership, however they were 1957 Grand Final runners-up, losing to Walwa, 9.13 (67) to 4.6 (30).